 Ingredients to make simple homemade peanut butter cookies

-- butter- You can use either salted or unsalted butter for this recipe.
+Butter– You can use either salted or unsalted butter for this recipe.
 I use salted because that’s what I buy and keep in my refrigerator.
-You’ll want to make sure it’s room temperature before you start.
+You’ll want to make sure it’s room temperature before you start so make sure you set it out for a few hours before you want to begin.
+You can also make these into vegan peanut butter cookies by replacing the butter with a vegan butter, such as earth balance.

-- creamy peanut butter- I normally buy Jifs natural peanut butter.
-I’ve never tried this recipe with crunchy peanut butter, but I think it would work fine, but I recommend smooth peanut butter.
+Creamy peanut butter- I normally buy Jifs natural peanut butter.
+I’ve never tried this recipe with crunchy peanut butter, but I think it would work fine, but I recommend any smooth peanut butter.
+Even other nut butters should work with this too, like amond butter.

-- applesauce- You can use sweetened or unsweetened applesauce in this recipe.
+Applesauce– You can use sweetened or unsweetened applesauce in this recipe.
 I used sweetened because that’s normally what I have in my refrigerator.
+Remember, I don’t get super fancy with my recipes because I like to use what’s already in my house so I don’t have to spend money on something I won’t use again.

-- vanilla extract– I love vanilla!
+vanilla extract– I love vanilla!
 It’s gives baked goods such a great flavor.
 I make homemade vanilla extract and it’s super easy because it only takes two ingredients.
 You can hop over there to see the instructions on that if you’re interested in making your own too.
+I have made these for teacher gifts and everyone loved it.

 How to make old fashioned easy peanut butter cookies with no eggs